scalabridgelondon/lesson-plans/web/4-testing.md

 ## Goals

 - Learn the value of writing unit tests
+- Learn how to write unit tests using MUnit
 - Learn how to test http4s endpoints
-- Learn how to write tests using MUnit and ScalaCheck

 ## The Case for Testing